Cascade Township residents worry about new business

 CASCADE TOWNSHIP, MICH. - People in Cascade Township are worried about a noisy new business that might be coming to their area.

 It's called the Fowling Warehouse and it combines bowling and football.
-The proposed location is the shopping plaza off 28th street just a couple hundred feet from homes.
+The proposed location would be at the shopping plaza off 28th street just a couple hundred feet from homes.

 Noise, late hours and drinking are some of the concerns.
 People in the area say it could hurt the family friendly vibe of Cascade Township.

-A public meeting is planned with the Township Board at the Cascade Library this Wednesday night at 7pm.
+A public meeting is planned with the Township Board at the Cascade Library on Feb.
+8 at 7 p.m.

 (© 2017 WZZM)